krendlV/moodle-filter_courselist/README.md

 Templates can aggregate the courses using any existing field, if aggregation is used inside the template, the template name has to include *aggregated-by-[criteria]*, eg, *linkedlist-aggregated-by-coursecategory*.

+Right now, the **Moodle Mobile App** will always display a modified version of course cards, and ignore templates.

 #### Included templates
 - **list**: similar to the "list" view of the myoverview block
 - **teaser**: similar to list, but smaller, usable in sidebars